About Brittany Virgallito

 Artist Statement

-For many years I’ve considered myself a multimedia artist.
-There’s just so many fascinating and wonderful practices out there that I find I’m not satisfied with just one avenue.
+I have always considered myself a multimedia artist.
+There are so many fascinating and wonderful practices out there that I have found myself unsatisfied with sticking to a single avenue.
 Originally trained as a 3D animator, I found the practice soured for me quickly.
-Without being able to draw or manipulate the model with my hands, I found it very frustrating to continue with.
-I began switching to other mediums while I continued strengthening my drawing abilities.
-I sought solidarity in fiber arts and produced art dolls of varying shapes and sizes, which I call Omni Dolls.
+Without being able to draw or manipulate a model with my hands, I found it frustrating.
+I began to switch to other mediums, and continued to strengthen my drawing abilities.
+I began to chart a new path in fiber arts and produced art dolls of varying shapes and sizes, which I call Omni Dolls.

 Born from a simple doodle done in high school, over the years they have taken on a life of their own.
-Consisting of a yarn ball head with button eyes, stitched together bodies and pipe cleaner limbs, they invoke a cute but creepy aesthetic in the same vein as Coraline or the movie 9.
-I often find inspiration in their designs from my own autistic mind and hyper fixations.
-They can be molded and shaped into just about anything; from food to established characters, concepts and even pride flags.
+The dolls consist of a yarn ball head with button eyes, stitched together bodies and pipe cleaner limbs.
+Simple in form, but complex in design.
+They have a cute but creepy aesthetic that invokes childhood wonder and in some cases, mild unease.
+Inspiration for their designs comes from my own autistic mind and hyper fixations.
+The dolls can be molded and shaped into just about anything; and I use them as a source of emotional expression.

-Inspired by artists like Kim Cridler and Judith Schaechter, I want to emulate their scope and scale in my own work.
-Perhaps even surpass it.
-I hope to in the future combine these mediums into something no one’s ever seen before.
-I have a rough vision for an MFA piece that I tentatively call The Storm.
-It is a piece that encompasses the journey of my life as a neurodivergent, navigating the world through different hardships and triumphs.
-I would like for it to include both old and new art that has sustained me mentally through it all.
+Inspired by artists like Kim Cridler, Judith Schaechter, and more recently Grant Turner, I find myself wanting to emulate aspects of their work into my own.
+I hope to in the future combine sculptural, glass and jewelry into something only I can create.
+The journey of my life as a neurodivergent, navigating the world through different hardships and triumphs.
 A testament to the strength of both myself and others like me, while not hiding the struggles we face.
 In a world trying to demonize and erase autism, erase queer and transpeople, I want to show that we’re not only here to stay but a force to be reckoned with.